Perl Data Language

 Scientific computing with Perl

-- PDL 2.016 has been released to CPAN.
-As always, please report problems or bring questions to the PDL Mailing Lists.
+- OpenGL 0.70 has been released to CPAN.
+Please report any issues to the Perl OpenGL Mailing Lists.

 - ExtUtils::F77 version 1.20 has been released to CPAN.

 - PDL::FFTW is now fully deprecated and is replaced by a POD-only stub PDL::FFTW 2.024